uniflow-kt/uniflow-kt/README.md

 }
 ```

-Now you can test incoming states and events:
+Now you can test incoming states with `hasState`:

 ```kotlin
 @Test